For 2023, the prices are $350 for a small share and $650 for a full share.

-* Depending on the weather, the season will run from sometime in the beginning of June through sometime in the end of October, which almost certainly will yield at least twenty and as many as twenty-two weeks of produce.
+* Depending on the weather, the season runs from sometime in the beginning of June through sometime in the end of October, which almost certainly will yield at least twenty and as many as twenty-two weeks of produce.

-* Your share also includes invitations to two on-farm events for members to celebrate with one another the beginning and conclusion of the season.
+* Shares also include invitations to two on-farm events for members to celebrate with one another the beginning and conclusion of the season.

 Frequently Asked Questions